Skip to content

 • Model isolation: Separate models for different tasks (code vs chat vs analysis)

-• Version control: Keep olla.yaml and OpenCode config in your project repo
+• Version control: Keep olla.yaml in your project repo; keep OpenCode config in your home dir

 4. Security